aaron-kirschenfeld/community-starter-kit/README.md

 ## What it does
 - This app pops up a notice when a member of the team takes an action within GitHub.
+  - Create a new issue
+  - Open a new pull request
+  - Merge their first pull request

 ## Getting started